Glinda the Good

 Becoming the Witch

 There is no person or people she is more devoted to, however, than the beloved Quadlings—who had rescued her from certain death when she battled with the killer currents of the River Without End.
-And so, when the Quadlings begged Glinda to challenge the first Witch of the South for the governorship of their lands, she could not and would not pass up the opportunity to repay their kindness.
+And so, in the year 145, when the Quadlings begged Glinda to challenge the first Witch of the South for the governorship of their lands, she could not and would not pass up the opportunity to repay their kindness.

 At first, Glinda thought to propose free and fair elections to The Wizard.
 But the day she appeared in the Emerald City to plead her case, the Wicked Witch challenged her to a magical duel for the right to rule.

 It was a hard-fought contest, but Glinda did eventually prevail.
 And in so doing, she was named the second-ever Witch of the South—a title she still holds to this day.

 To thank her, the Quadlings gave to their new, benevolent ruler the gift of a Ríxtahn.
 They had heard stories that Potents like Glinda could be cured, at least partially, by bonding with one of these beautiful symbiotic creatures.
 And sure enough, the stories turned out to be true.
 For though Glinda’s lust for life—and her lust for lifeforms—didn’t diminish, she no longer felt exhausted on the days she chose not to have sex.
 She no longer made love out of necessity.
 It was all about pleasure now, now that her battle with the poison of potential was over.